-Agentic claims processing for P&C carriers
+Agentic claims processing for car insurance carriers

 Lawyers have AI.